johnafariogun/project-setup/README.md

 # project-setup
-practice of the zuri project setup for their zuristack
+practice of the zuri project setup for a stackoverflow clone